To find books or journal articles, you have 3 options:

-1. Use the library's main search box
+1. Search Omni - library's main search box

-- type in the keywords of your topic
+- type in the keywords of your topic in the search box

-- this discovery tool searches most of the library's databases, simultaneously, for all types of material, ie: journal articles, book reviews, books/e-books, newspapers, magazines,videos, reports, etc.
+- this tool searches most of the library's databases, simultaneously, for all types of material, ie: journal articles, book reviews, books/e-books, newspapers, magazines,videos, reports, etc.